 Given that the Stihl BR 350 and the Husqvarna 150BT come from distinct manufacturers, their construction and technological features may differ.

-• Handling: These two products are constructed as backpack blowers, allowing you to comfortably carry their big engines and massive fuel tanks.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+• These two products are constructed as backpack blowers, allowing you to comfortably carry their big engines and massive fuel tanks.
+On both products, the throttle is situated on the blower tube, giving you the advantage of having your left hand available for other uses.

 CFM & MPH